'Toy boy': Gyrating man assaults stranger at shopping centre

 On Friday, Rowe, who has paranoid schizophrenia complicated by substance abuse, was in the High Court at New Plymouth for sentencing on charges of doing an indecent act and indecent assault.

-He engaged with her as if they were known to one another, giving her a hug and then asking how she was.
+He engaged with her as if they knew one another, giving her a hug and then asking how she was.

 But the interaction took a sinister turn when Rowe asked the woman if she wanted a "toy boy" and began "gyrating" his crotch while inching closer to her.